Rapid Response Choir

 They’ve no bags to pack.
 They were forced to go.

-They're laying on a cold hard floor.
+They're lying on a cold hard floor.

 They didn’t get a chance to say goodbye.